Battle of the Monongahela: Battle

-Following Braddock's lead, the officers tried to reform units into regular order within the confines of the road.
-This effort was mostly in vain, and simply provided targets for their concealed enemy.
-Cannons were used, but due to the confines of the forest road, they were ineffective.
-Braddock had several horses shot under him, yet retained his composure, providing the only sign of order to the frightened British soldiers.
-Many of the Americans, lacking the training of British regulars to stand their ground, fled and sheltered behind trees, where they were mistaken for enemy fighters by the redcoats, who fired upon them.
-The rearguard, made up of Virginians, managed to fight effectively from the trees—something they had learned in previous years of fighting Indians.

-Despite the unfavorable conditions, the British began to stand firm and blast volleys at the enemy.
-Braddock believed that the enemy would eventually give way in the face of the discipline displayed by the English-led troops.
-Despite lacking officers to command them, the often makeshift platoons continued to hold their crude ranks.
+Efforts were made to counterattack, but the inability of Braddock's troops to adapt the tactics of the French and Indians continued to interfere.
+The cannons were sent forth, but there was no space to effectively use them.
+Braddock had several horses shot out from under him, yet retained his composure, providing the only sign of order to his frightened troops.
+Many of the provincial troops, lacking the training of British regulars to stand their ground, fled and sheltered behind trees, where they were mistaken for enemy fighters by the regulars and fired at.
+The rearguard, made up of soldiers of the Virginia Regiment, managed to fight effectively from the trees — something they had learned in previous years of fighting Indians.
+Despite the unfavorable conditions, the British began to stand firm and blast volleys at the French and Indians.
+Braddock believed that the French and Indians would eventually give way in the face of the discipline displayed by British troops.
+Despite lacking officers to command them, the often-makeshift platoons continued to hold their crude ranks.

 Finally, after three hours of intense combat, Braddock was shot in the lung, possibly by one of his own men, and effective resistance collapsed.
 He fell from his horse, badly wounded, and was carried back to safety by his men.
-As a result of Braddock's wounding, and without an order being given, the British began to withdraw.
-They did so largely with order, until they reached the Monongahela River, when they were set upon by the Indian warriors.
-The Indians attacked with hatchets and scalping knives, after which panic spread among the British troops, and they began to break ranks and run, believing they were about to be massacred.
+As a result of Braddock's injuries, and without an order being given, the British began to withdraw.
+They did so largely with order, until they reached the Monongahela River, when they were attacked by Indians in close-quarter combat.
+Believing that they were trapped, the soldiers lost their discipline and ran in panic.

-Colonel Washington, although he had no official position in the chain of command, was able to impose and maintain some order, and formed a rear guard, which allowed the remnants of the force to disengage.
+Washington, although he had no official position in the chain of command, was able to impose and maintain some order, and formed a rear guard, which allowed the remnants of the British force to disengage.
 By sunset, the surviving British forces were fleeing back down the road they had built, carrying their wounded.
 Behind them on the road, bodies were piled high.
-The Indians did not pursue the fleeing redcoats, but instead set about scalping and looting the corpses of the wounded and dead, and drinking two hundred gallons of captured rum.

-A number of British soldiers and women were captured in the battle.
-Some of the soldiers were spared, as were most of the women, but around a dozen soldiers were tortured and burned to death by the Indians that night, witnessed by British prisoner James Smith.
+The Indians did not pursue the fleeing British, but instead set about scalping and looting the corpses of the wounded and dead, and drinking two hundred gallons of captured rum.
+A number of British soldiers and female camp followers were captured in the battle.
+Some of the soldiers were spared, as were most of the women, but around a dozen soldiers were tortured and burned to death by the Indians that night, witnessed by American prisoner James Smith.